lily-mosquitoes/key_database_manager/readme.md

 **Accepted values are: 0, 1, 01, 10, NA and NULL**

-\t *Attention: if typing 01 in a spreadsheet software, make sure it does not turn into a 1 (due to automatic number formatting); alternatively, you may type 10 instead, as the Not-a-Key program will not differentiate between the two formats.*
+&nbsp;&nbsp;&nbsp;&nbsp;*Attention: if typing 01 in a spreadsheet software, make sure it does not turn into a 1 (due to automatic number formatting); alternatively, you may type 10 instead, as the Not-a-Key program will not differentiate between the two formats.*

 ## How to get it: